jfcherng-sublime/ST-OpenUri/README.md

 ![screenshot](https://raw.githubusercontent.com/jfcherng/Sublime-OpenUri/master/docs/screenshot.png)

-`OpenUri` is a Sublime Text 3 plugin which provides easy access to URIs in the file.
+`OpenUri` is a Sublime Text 3 plugin which provides an easy access to URIs (mostly URLs) in a file by clicking on a phantom, the popup or key/mouse bindings.

 ## Bug fix for `PhantomSet`